How do I apply for the COPR Exam?

 Applicants must contact the paramedic regulator in the province in which they would like to write the exam.

 Where can I write the COPR Exam?

 The COPR Exam is currently offered in the provinces of British Columbia, Alberta, Saskatchewan, Manitoba, Nova Scotia, Prince Edward Island, and Newfoundland and Labrador, and in the Country of Qatar.

-I realize the COPR exam is utilized by six provinces and I intend to apply in one of them.
+I realize the COPR exam is utilized by seven provinces and I intend to apply in one of them.
 The website states there are test locations across Canada.
 I am going to be in Ontario this summer; can I write the test there?